kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 summary:  "Manual reannotation is the process of you going through image/text of your dataset and understanding what features exactly define this given image.
 Manually reannotating not only helps remove incorrect labels but also helps understand biases your algorithm could pick up on or even helps you pick up on certain data for the algorithm to make training easier."
 ---

 <p style="text-align:justify">Conventional machine learning required the practitioner to manually look at images/text and handcraft appropriate features.
-Deep Learning models are powerful , powerful enough that they could be trained to memorize random data without any real correlations <a href="#ref1">[1]</a>.
+Deep Learning models are powerful, powerful enough that they could be trained to memorize random data without any real correlations <a href="#ref1">[1]</a>.
 This allows us to learn from input/output pairs for tasks end to end without much preprocessing effort giving the flexibility to learn features from raw images/text but at the expense of a lot of data.</p>
 <center>
 <img height="400px" width="600px" src="https://i.stack.imgur.com/bN2iA.png">
 <p>The above image depicts how an neural network transforms an image into set of features upon training.</p>
 </center>
-<p style="text-align:justify">Deep Learning isn't magic , it still needs some correlated patterns to learn required features and generalize to unseen data.
+<p style="text-align:justify">Deep Learning isn't magic, it still needs some correlated patterns to learn required features and generalize to unseen data.
 This requires the deep learning practitioner to understand the training dataset.
 As the common machine learning phrase goes <i>"Your algorithm is good as your data"</i>.
 Deep learning models help extract features relevant to given dataset, provided there are enough examples that expose right features.
  <b>Manual re-annotation</b> is the process of going through every image/text of the dataset and understanding what features exactly define a given class.
  Manually reannotating a dataset not only helps <b>remove incorrect labels</b> but also <b>understand biases</b> the algorithm could pick up on or even <b>understand neural network predictions</b> to an certain extent.
 While its true neural networks are still blackboxes or less interpretable but on a high level there are still ways to understand what they learned from the dataset.
 Further manual re-annotation also helps decide <b>data augmentation stratergy</b> that could help the model generalize or provides cues on what additional data could help.</p>
-<p><b>Note: </b>Manual re-annotation is not a standard term , just a term I introduced to make my idea clear</p>
+<p><b>Note: </b>Manual re-annotation is not a standard term, just a term I introduced to make my idea clear</p>

 <center>

 <img height="400px" width="600px" src="https://github.com/kamathhrishi/kamathhrishi.github.io/blob/master/_posts/Images/allIndoors.jpg?raw=true">
 </center>
 <p style="text-align:justify">I would like to take an example of manually re-annotating a dataset for a computer vision classification task <b>Indoor Scene Recognition</b>.
 The dataset consists of around only 5000 images of 67 different classes <a href="#ref2">[2]</a>.
-In this post I took an example of Computer Vision task , you can similarly analyze text/speech datasets or environments in Reinforcement Learning.</p>
+In this post I took an example of Computer Vision task, you can similarly analyze text/speech datasets or environments in Reinforcement Learning.</p>

 <p style="text-align:justify">Let us annotate the class bar.
-Think of what features could possibly define bar: high chairs , cups with drink , bottles , low lit eenvironments , bar counters , people and some food.
+Think of what features could possibly define bar: high chairs , cups with drink , bottles , low lit eenvironments, bar counters, people and some food.
 Ofcourse not just these individual attributes but in the context of them occuring toghether.
 Depending on the label, all or some features could exist for the image to satisfy requirement of the label.
 Let us look at a few sample images which are labelled as bar in the scene recognition dataset and decide how to eliminate or keep them based on the features we would want to define a bar.</p>
 <div>

 <p float="center">